 1. What pantry items do you plan on storing in this space?

 2. What are your shopping habits like?
-Do you buy in bulk or in smaller quantities at a time?
+Do you buy in bulk or smaller quantities at a time?

 3. What is your organizational style?
 Do you prefer neat rows where you can see everything at a glance, or do you prefer baskets or bins for easy access that are out of the way?
 Or a mix?